ISakhanda/immo_eliza_deployment/README.md

 You can use a Dockerfile that allow you to build images for Docker. run the Dockerfile:" $ docker run -it -p 8000:8000 your_image "

-You can see all you need to install in the reauirements.txt
+You can see all you need to install in the requirements.txt

 ## Usage